Exodus Global Alliance

-Exodus Global Alliance is a Christian organization that seeks to advocate "ex-gay" movements by promoting the idea that gay people can change their homosexuality, or in their own words, help bring "healing" and "freedom" to people "struggling with homosexual behaviour".
+Exodus Global Alliance is an American Christian organization that seeks to advocate "ex-gay" movements by promoting the idea that gay people can change their homosexuality, claiming, in their own words, to "help bring healing and freedom to people struggling with homosexual behaviour".

 History

 Exodus Global Alliance was formed out of Exodus International in 2004.
 Exodus International pulled out of Exodus Global Alliance on 28 May 2013.